-“Inflammation, interfering with cellular energy production, is probably the essential feature of the things called diabetes.”
+‘Inflammation, interfering with cellular energy production, is probably the essential feature of the things called diabetes.’
+Ray Peat PhD

-Despite the fact that sugar is still popularly believed to be responsible for the onset of type 2 diabetes and other related illnesses, experiments suggest otherwise, pointing to inflammation and associated factors, including insulin resistance, hyperglycaemia, and high levels of fat in the blood, particularly the polyunsaturated fats.
+Even though sugar consumption gets popularly believed to be responsible for the onset of type 2 diabetes and related illnesses, experiments suggest otherwise.
+Instead, they point to inflammation and associated factors.
+It includes insulin resistance, blood sugar dysregulation, and high blood fat levels, particularly polyunsaturated fats.

-In summary – through mechanisms which promote a significant decrease in inflammation as well as free fatty acids – high dose aspirin treatment improved all measures of hyperglycaemia, caused an appreciable increase in insulin sensitivity and glucose oxidation, vastly improving symptoms of patients with type 2 diabetes without any noticeable serious or long term side effects.
+The above quotations got taken from one study.
+It showed that aspirin treatment, via mechanisms decreasing inflammation and free fatty acid release, improved all measures of hyperglycemia.
+And it caused an appreciable increase in insulin sensitivity and glucose oxidation and vastly improved symptoms in patients with type 2 diabetes without any noticeable severe or long-term side effects.

 See more here